elastic/kibana/src/plugins/kibana_utils/docs/state_sync/on_fly_state_migrations.md

 ```

 This should cover edge case, when user already have, for example, dashboard opened and then user pastes an older dashboard link into browser window.
-No dashboard remount will happen, so, as we need to transition to a new state on-fly, we also need to apply necessary migrations on-fly.
+No dashboard remount will happen, so, as we are transitioning to a new state on-fly, we are also applying necessary migrations on-fly.